basic-1/basic-1/docs/embedding.md

 The function has to free the memory allocated for `B1_NAMED_VAR` structure of a variable identified with `name_hash` hash value.

 `extern B1_T_ERROR b1_ex_var_enum(B1_NAMED_VAR **var);`
 The function is used by the interpreter core only if `B1_FEATURE_INIT_FREE_MEMORY` feature is enabled.
-It should allow reading all the variables in the cache.
+It should allow reading all cached variables one-by-one.
 Calling the function with `*var` equal to `NULL` should result in returning pointer to the first variable in tha cache in the same `var` argument variable.
 The next call should return pointer to the next variable, etc. The function should put `NULL` value into `*var` if there're no more variables.
 Typical usage sample:
 ```
   B1_NAMED_VAR *var = NULL;